Three Tools Your PPC Company Probably isn’t Using to Optimize Your Search Campaign

 Google Analytics!
 Advertisers need to ensure the following happens to even be able to track their campaigns in analytics with some vendors.
 Either your vendor needs to implement UTM codes (URL Builder) or turn on auto-tagging.
 Believe it or not, some vendors do not do this automatically, it takes a special request.
 Thus, we have established your PPC company may know the CTR and other basic metrics of your keywords, but they don’t really understand what the traffic is doing on your site (i.e., bounce rate, etc.).
 Thus, how can they optimize your campaign before they tell you they need more money?

-Actuate Media is a digital advertising agency in Seattle, WA.
-Our team has run hundreds of digital advertising campaigns nationwide including: PPC Search Marketing, SEO, Display Advertising, Video Advertising, and more.
-We are proud to have completed Google Partner’s Specialist Challenge and we are Google Adwords & Analytics certified specialists.
-Our agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.
+Actuate Media is a digital advertising agency and PPC Management Company in Seattle, WA.
+Our team has run hundreds of digital advertising campaigns nationwide including PPC Search Marketing, SEO, Display Advertising, Video Advertising, and more.
+We are proud to have completed Google Partner’s Specialist Challenge and we are Google Ads & Analytics, certified specialists.
+Our digital ad agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.

 If you have any questions, please feel free to contact us or ask below.